red-hat-storage/ocs-ci/docs/usage.md

 #### Running tests on deployed environment and sending reports

-If you would like to send the test run results to emaild you can run following command:
+If you would like to send the test run results to email you can run following command:
 ```bash